 The animals will be suitably:

-You must complete the Dangerous Wild Animals Application Form and send this with the correct payment.
+You must complete the Dangerous wild animals - application form and send this with the correct payment.
 You can either complete it online or you can download the licence form and complete it by hand.
-If you are paying in person at the Council House you will need to follow these guidelines when using the payment machines.
+Please follow these instructions on how to pay for your application.

 We may use the information provided for the prevention and detection of fraud.
 We also share this information for auditing purposes.

 Once your completed application form is received, we send an officer to inspect the premises.

 A veterinary inspection will also be required.
 The applicant will have to pay the relevant inspection fees.